 If you’re working in retail marketing, it’s very easy to get swept up in a sea of omnichannel beacons, experiential stores and the proliferation of the Internet of Things (IoT) in stores like Amazon Go.

 While the future is exciting, retailers also need to focus on what they can do now with the tools they have.

-Let’s talk about point of sale (POS) marketing.
+Consumers spend up to $5,400 a year on impulse purchases alone.
+Imagine being able to capture a percentage of those sales.
+That’s where point of sale (POS) marketing comes in.
 It’s at the center of any retailer’s transactions and, when leveraged, can be high-value in-store promotional real estate to drive more sales pre-checkout.